hands-only cpr

 Share

 If you have ever witnessed someone experiencing cardiac arrest, it can be just as scary for you as it is for them.
+Immediate intervention is critical, but many people hesitate to help because they don’t know CPR.
+However, understanding this simpler version, called hands-only CPR,

 Cardiac arrest is a sudden malfunction of the heart, which causes an irregular heartbeat.
-The irregular heartbeat, also called an arrhythmia, doesn’t allow the heart to do its job.
+That irregular heartbeat, also called an arrhythmia, doesn’t allow the heart to do its job.
 This means it stops pumping blood to the brain, lungs and other organs in the body.

 If you see someone who is experiencing cardiac arrest, your first step should always be to call 911 and get medical professionals on the way.
 Signs you should look for will vary from person to person.
 However, in general, the following are signs a person may be experiencing cardiac arrest.